English Footballers Abroad

 OK, he’s technically Irish, but as a Plymouth stalwart between 2015 and 2019, he’ll be a familiar name to many an EFL fan after a decent career pulling the strings in the Pilgrims midfield.

-Played for: CSKA Sofia
+Plays for: CSKA Sofia

 One player who helped lead that charge was Bridges, who hit 19 goals in his first season at Elland Road to help them qualify for the Champions League.
 Injuries would ultimately curb his progress just as he was reaching his peak, with his career ultimately fizzling out as he club-hopped around the EFL.